– Townie Life Challenge –

 If there’s a single Sim in your host-family old enough to be in a romantic relationship you do your best to find love for them.
 You invite over friends and acquaintances and set the mood with romantic music, movies etc – remember to introduce the Sims to each other and then turn on those cheesy romance tunes and TV-shows.
 If you feel like it, you can even change one lot trait to Romantic Aura.

-If there is no single Sims in the host-family you instead find a friend who is single and try your best to find them love.
+If there is no single Sims in the host-family you have two options.
+You can instead find a friend who is single and try your best to find them love or you can make life for the already existing couple extra romantic during your stay.

 18. Cool Cowplant!